 Now, when I say “foolish”, I don’t mean I spend most of my days feeling like I’m walking around in slippers curled up at the toes and a floppy hat with bells on it.
 I’m referring to the occasional need to look around to see if anyone noticed me doing something ridiculous or, at worst, the desire to leap into a big hole if only one would open up right next to me.
 My stunts couldn’t hold together a Three Stooges script.
 But they do supply enough self-induced embarrassment over the course of a year to, I guess, spare me that extra special dose come April 1st.

 So, if I do something foolish but no one is around to see or hear it, have I really made a fool of myself?
 Nope, not in my book.
 But having witnesses who would otherwise be going about their daily business means I’m downright dopey.
-That was certainly the case when, as a young mother, I lost patience with a game Helen used to play with her little sister.
+That was certainly the case when, as a young mother, I lost patience with a game my daughter Helen used to play with her little sister.
 She’d grab Becky by the hood of her snowsuit and, holding her at a 90-degree angle in the shopping cart (a common thread in my misadventures), emit a series of banshee wails in her ear until she screamed back.
-Suddenly I stopped shopping, whisked Helen toward me by the collar, and did a 30-second simulation of her howls and snarls into her left ear: “EEEEoooo.. .arf, arf. . .owoooo. . !”
+Having enough of it one day, I suddenly stopped shopping, whisked Helen toward me by the collar, and did a 30-second simulation of her howls and snarls into her left ear: “EEEEoooo.. .arf, arf. . .owoooo. . !”
 She was startled, but not nearly as stunned as her kindergarten teacher who saw my entire performance.

-Another thing I’ve come to wonder is if I can blame major blunders on malfunctionings other than my own.
-Or perhaps idiotic occurences are mostly brought on by equipment failure between my ears?
-Having finally said “yes” to the second part and taking full ownership means I deserve to be left alone on April Fools’ Day.
-For those readers unsure of the difference—how I determine where the actual blame lies for certain snafus—let me offer a couple illustrations.
+Another thing I’ve come to wonder is if I can blame major blunders on malfunctions other than my own.
+Or perhaps idiotic occurrences are mostly brought on by equipment failure between my ears?
+If you’re unsure of the difference—how I determine where the actual blame lies for certain snafus—let me offer a couple illustrations.
 I’ll begin with defective clothing, one of the most degrading malfunctions.